Jdickson96/Sparta-Global-Training-Code/2_C#_OOP/README.md

 ### UML Class Diagrams

 A way of representing classes and the relationships between them can be shown at varying levels of detail.
 Their main benefit is the ability to use them to explain code to non-specialists.
+They break a class code block down into its simple constituent parts:
+* `Fields`
+* `Properties`
+* `Methods`

 ### Basic Class Setup